INEC Denies Resignation Of ICT Director | Leadership Newspaper

 INEC Denies Resignation Of ICT Director

+INEC Chairman’s chief press secretary, Mr Rotimi Oyekanmi, who shared some posts on an INEC platform, described the rumour as unfounded.

-The commission made the clarification in a notice on its official twitter handle @inecnigeria, on Saturday.
+The commission also made clarification in a notice on its verified twitter handle, @inecnigeria.

 It described the rumour as false, urging members of the public to disregard it.